The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Introduction

 Figure \ref{milne universe and milne-like figure} shows how the big bang is a coordinate singularity for the Milne universe and Milne-like spacetimes.
 In both cases the lightcone at the origin $\ms{O}$ acts as a past boundary of the universe.
 It separates our universe from the extension.

 The discussion so far has been informal.
 In section \ref{definition section} we give precise mathematical definitions to what we mean by coordinate and curvature singularities.
-We then apply these definitions in section \ref{coord singularity section}.
-In section \ref{milne-like spacetimes section} we show the big bang is a coordinate singularity for Milne-like spacetimes.
-In section \ref{C2 section} we show Milne-like spacetimes admit no curvature singularities provided the second derivative of the scale factor satisfies $a''(\tau) = \a\tau + O(\tau^3)$ where $\a \in \R$ is a constant.
+We then apply these definitions in section \ref{coord singularity section} to show the big bang is a coordinate singularity for Milne-like spacetimes.
+In section \ref{C2 section} we show Milne-like spacetimes admit no curvature singularities provided the second derivative of the scale factor satisfies an asymptotic condition.

 {\bf (2) The geometric solution to the horizon problem.}